This page includes information to help parents and guardians with children in school. For specific questions please contact your child’s principal.

 The purpose of this FAQ list is to provide parents and community members with information necessary to be prepared for the school delay or closing of the East Greenbush Central School District.
 More information.

-SchoolMessenger is the District’s new notification service which includes email, text message and phone calls for parents and guardians.
+SchoolMessenger is the District’s notification service which includes email, text message and phone calls for parents/guardians and staff.
 The purpose is to send out important alerts regarding closings, emergencies and school news.
 More information.

 Parents of students under 18 (and students age 18 or older) have a right to inspect and review any and all official records, files, and data directly related to their children or themselves.
 The parents should request access to school records in writing from the principal, guidance counselor, or Superintendent of Schools.
 Upon receipt of the request, arrangements will be made to provide access to the requested records within a reasonable period of time, not more than 45 days after the request has been received.
 Parents and students are also entitled to a hearing to challenge the content of such records.
 Any questions concerning the procedure to be followed in requesting such a hearing should be directed to the Superintendent.
 Student records are confidential and may not be released or made available to persons other than parents or students without written consent.
 There are a number of exceptions to this rule, such as school employees and officials, as well as certain state and federal officials, who have a legitimate educational need for access to such records in the course of their employment.
 FERPA notice.